ETOSPHERES-Labs/etopay-sdk/sdk/docs/Choosing Cawaena/Philosophy.md

 ## The Cawaena story

-Cawaena began exactly with the simplest of problems: How is it possible for a person to pay another person for goods and services offered on a platform in a way where the platform is not a gate-keeper?
+ began exactly with the simplest of problems: How is it possible for a person to pay another person for goods and services offered on a platform in a way where the platform is not a gate-keeper?

 With this started our search for solutions and we concluded that there is no platform as such which respects their end-users and their rights like data protection, but rather tries to exploit as much as they can from their users.